Finchley Road: Historically

 St John's Wood was served by Finchley Road railway station on the Midland Main Line (1868–1927).

 Memorials

-In 1906 a stone plaque was affixed at 139, Finchley Road by Charles Wells, to comemorate the site of residence of 19th century German operatic signer Thérèse Tietjens.
+In 1906, a stone plaque was affixed at 139 Finchley Road by Charles Wells, to commemorate the site of residence of 19th century German operatic signer Thérèse Tietjens.

+A plaque marking the site of the Cosmo restaurant was unveiled in 2013 by the Association of Jewish Refugees.
+The venue, which was open from 1937 to 1998, was a popular meeting place for Jews who had fled from persecution in Central and Eastern Europe.